 Also, Linux versions are somewhat troublesome.
-Sometimes, when having several documents opened, you cannot change between them using the mouse -same for using the menus-.
-You have to use the keyboard to activate the menus, "unlocking" it.
+Sometimes, when having several documents opened, you cannot change between them using the mouse — same for using the menus.
+You have to "unlock" it from the document, by either clicking on the document, or using the keyboard to activate the menus.

-Early editions of Abode Reader X would take forever to display a single PDF, take up huge amounts of processing power, and even had parts of the menu and toolbars disappear at random.
+Early editions of Adobe Reader X would take forever to display a single PDF, take up huge amounts of processing power, and even had parts of the menu and toolbars disappear at random.

 Linpus Linux Lite, as shipped with the Acer Aspire One.
 Now in fairness to Linpus, its GUI could not possibly be more intuitive (plus a boot time of just 20 seconds).
 But there is designing a distro for complete beginners, and there is designing a distro with several directories hard-coded to be read-only and Add/Remove Programs accessible only by some fairly complex command-line tinkering.
 That the sum total of its official documentation is a ten-page manual that contains no information that can't be figured out by an experienced user within five minutes of booting doesn't help.